datagrok-ai/public/help/develop/extending-and-customizing.md

 }
 ```

 That's it!
-What creates a panel is this function plus the annotation contained in the
+What creates a panel is this function plus the annotation contained in the comments preceding it.
-comments preceding it.
-Datagrok recognizes these comments and makes the function
+Datagrok recognizes these comments and makes the function `textStats` become a `panel` producing a `widget`,
-`textStats` become a `panel` producing a `widget`, taking a `string` as an input.
+taking a `string` as an input.

-### Deploying the Plugin
+### Deploy the plugin

 What's left is to deploy the package with your first plugin and see it in action.